-While not definitive, Clear Your Mortgage has details of most lenders who are proven not to securitise.
-Our system is programmed to decline these during the sign up process.
+The Clear Your Mortgage Validation team has details of most lenders who are proven not to securitise.
+Their system is programmed to decline these during the sign up process.

 To be able to provisionally calculate the remaining period of your mortgage, you may advise the approximate year and month of when the mortgage started.

 If you are comfortable with the tasks detailed by Clear Your Mortgage, then you may want to continue and carry out the tasks yourself.